-From Wakayama Station, take the Wakayama Bus bound for Wakaura and get off at the Toshogu-mae bus stop (about 20–25 minutes).
+From Wakayama Station, take the Wakayama Bus bound for Wakaura and get off at the Toshogu-mae bus stop (approximately 20–25 minutes).
 The shrine is a short walk from there.
-Alternatively, from JR Kimiidera Station, it’s about a 30-minute walk to the shrine.
+Alternatively, from JR Kimiidera Station, it's about a 30-minute walk to the shrine.

 Kishu Toshogu Shrine